Getting Started with Google Analytics

 This is a starter guide to understanding your Google analytics, there are many more capabilities and filters you can use to fine-tune your marketing strategy to get the most from your website.

 Understanding and analysing Google Analytics plays a key part in any Search Engine Optimisation strategy.
-At BFI we work closely with the analytics data and your business goals to ensure that your website is working to generate the most leads or revenue.
-For more information on our SEO packages please visit our Search Engine Optimisation page.
+As a dedicated SEO agency we work closely with the analytics data and your business goals to ensure that your website is working to generate the most leads or revenue.
+We can also assist with content marketing to ensure that your content is assisting with your SEO efforts, and email and social media marketing to allow you to reach customers by those means.